27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 The Oaxaca tourism office I usually visit is located downtown at 102 Calle Mariano Matamoros, and of course, there are other offices scattered around the city.
 They are usually open between 9:00 am and 6:00 pm.

-2. Take a city tour or a free walking tour
+2. Take a City Tour or a Free Walking Tour

-For shared or private city tours (and other tours), I have mentioned them before and I am probably biased (but no, they are the best).
-You can contact Trez Travel, a fantastic local travel agency with lots of experience not only in the city but also in the state of Oaxaca.
+For shared or private city tours (and other tours), I have mentioned them before, and I am probably biased (but no, they are the best).

 And you can contact Gabriel Sanchez, who offers top-notch private services and tours.

-There are many city tours that I will include here below or you can go directly to the main tourist attractions and find local guides offering paid mini-tours of the place, for example at el Templo de Santo Domingo de Gúzman.
+There are many city tours that I will include here below, or you can go directly to the main tourist attractions and find local guides offering paid mini-tours of the place, for example, at el Templo de Santo Domingo de Gúzman.

-When it comes to a free walking tour, I recommend the one organized by Estación Mexico.
+Regarding a free walking tour, I recommend the one organized by Estación Mexico.
 It takes you outside the main downtown attractions and takes place every day at 11 am.

 The guides do this job for a tip, so I recommend you always offer at least 100 pesos per person for a 2-hour tour.

-3. Take a sightseeing tour around Oaxaca by tram
+3. Take a Sightseeing Tour Around Oaxaca by Tram

-For people who are not very mobile or generally have trouble walking, I want to mention something here that I have never done because I love walking, but at the corner of Macedonio Alcalá and Morelos Street there is a tram that will take you on a sightseeing tour of downtown Oaxaca.
+For people who are not very mobile or generally have trouble walking, I want to mention something here that I have never done because I love hiking.

 4. Visit the Zocalo and the Oaxaca Cathedral

 And why is that?
 Well, remember that our territory was conquered and colonized.
-Mexico started to be built on these squares and all the elements of colonialism, religious syncretism, and the evolving government system began here.
+Mexico started to be built on these squares, and all the elements of colonialism, religious syncretism, and the evolving government system began here.

 In every colonial city, including Oaxaca, you will find 3 main elements:

-• Ecclesiastical power in the form of a monastery or cathedral.
-In Oaxaca city we have the Catedral de Nuestra Señora de la Asunción
+- Ecclesiastical power in the form of a monastery or cathedral.
+In Oaxaca city, we have the Catedral de Nuestra Señora de la Asunción.

-• Political power – the colonial buildings of the time were palatial and built to “govern” the city, and so we find what we call today, “Palacio de Gobierno de Oaxaca”.
+- Political power – the colonial buildings of the time were palatial and built to “govern” the city, and so we find what we call today “Palacio de Gobierno de Oaxaca.”

-• The open square, the atriums, or “Plaza Mayor” are the spaces where everything converged.
+- The open square, the atriums, or “Plaza Mayor,” are the spaces where everything converged.
 All pre-Hispanic and colonial activities merged in these places.

-For example, I remember my local tour guide explaining how when the indigenous people carved the details of the cathedral’s facade, they hid deities and symbols in it that were part of their own culture.
+For example, I remember my local tour guide explaining how when the indigenous people carved the details of the cathedral’s facade, they hid deities and symbols that were part of their own culture.

 We have to remember that in most cases, the Spanish conquerors chose to build each government office and religious center on top of what used to be a sacred site or a symbol of the leadership of pre-Hispanic times.
-They did this to show that they were now in charge.

 I highly recommend visiting the Zocalo area at least 3 times.
 One, bright and early.
 Why?
 For architecture and photography lovers, it’s a great opportunity to take advantage of the sunrise light and avoid the crowds.

-Second, I recommend going after breakfast or in the middle of the day, which is is the best time to learn about the main attractions.
+Second, I recommend going after breakfast or in the middle of the day, which is the best time to learn about the main attractions.

-Last, in the evening around 7 pm for people watching and cultural appreciation.
+Last, in the evening, around 7 pm, for people watching and cultural appreciation.

 The evening is when local people go out and enjoy time with their families.
 You will find couples kissing on benches, friends lining up to eat an esquite, or families buying balloons for their kids.

-This is a perfect time to try whatever street food or snack you can find in the zocalo area.
-Also, this area is used for many activities like salsa dancing, book fairs, and more and it all usually happens at night.
+This is a perfect time to try whatever street food or snack you can find in the Zocalo area.
+Also, this area is used for many activities like salsa dancing, book fairs, and more, and it all usually happens at night.

 Café brújula can be found all over Oaxaca, so it’s worth a quick stop for a coffee there as well.
 If you want to visit a bar, head to La Mezcalerita.

-Macedonio Alcalá is where you go to get cash at the ATM, where you visit some of the museums, delight yourself in the Oaxacan art galleries, where you eat, drink, and SHOP!
-There are street vendors during the day, but they become more numerous as the sun goes down.
+Macedonio Alcalá is where you get cash at the ATM, visit some museums, delight yourself in the Oaxacan art galleries, and eat, drink, and SHOP!

 You can also find street snacks and local drinks like tejate or tamales.
 Also lots of sweets and pastries.

-Usually, an additional artisan market is added to the existing markets during the weekends at the northern part of the street, just at the end of the Santo Domingo Museum
+Usually, an additional artisan market is added to the existing markets during the weekends at the northern part of the street, just at the end of the Santo Domingo Museum.

 6. Visit the Mercado Benito Juárez: (Market)